jhern603/portfolio-deploy/README.md

 I have decided to redesign my portfolio to start creating a personal brand, as well as to practice working with new technologies such as React and SASS.

-This repo is a demonstration of my skills thus far as a front-end developer, as well as my portfolio as it stands.
+This repo is a demonstration of my skills thus far as a front-end developer, as well as my portfolio as it stands..